Powerlearnproject/se-day1-assignment-KROYALS/README.md

 UNIT TESTING involves testing individual component, INTEGRATION TESTING involves testing interaction between subsystems,ACCEPTANCE TESTING involves testing software against user requirements to ensure it meets user needs.

 #Part 2: Introduction to AI and Prompt Engineering
 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engine is crafting questions in a way to help get the best response from AI assistant.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective.
+Explain why the improved prompt is more effective. example; instead of saying tell me about COMPUTER ENGINEERING say STEPS TO BECOME A GOOD COMPUTER ENGINEER.
+Improved promt engineering is important because it goes straight to the point and at the same time bringing out the important details.